 6. Inflammation does damage.
 This one affects first and second-hand smokers alike!
 Smoking causes inflammation in the skin – a problem that not only worsens any existing skin conditions like acne or rosacea, but also accelerates visible signs of aging.

-Look for another skin sin in my next blog.
+Look for another skin sin in our next blog.
 What’s your biggest skin sin?
-Tell me in the comments.
+Tell us in the comments.